CauseCade/CauseCade-lessons/Bayesian_Network_Pt_1.md

 random variable case - but it should be obvious we cannot use Bayes' rule in this case!).
 Firstly, load up the example network for this lesson.
 As you can see, the network is a simple as it gets; just 2 nodes and a single link connecting them.
 For now, I have called them node A and node B, to avoid any semantic or intuitive problems.
 The abstract nature of the names will hopefully help you focus on the concept behind it.
-A little side note: in probibalistic
+A little side note: in probabilistic
 terms: a node in the network represents a random variable, and a link means these random variables are not independent.

 Let's tackle a question that may have arisen by now: in our derivation of Bayes' rule, we did not specify a 'directionality' of